London - The Northampton Institute and City University

 Although the Northampton course met all the criteria for Fellowship of the various optical examining bodies, it was by no means necessary to take such a course to sit for a BOA or SMC diploma.
 During the Blitz evening classes were suspended once again.
 Students were offered full-day courses at weekends instead.
 With a smaller number of students the departmental staff devoted significant time to the war effort contributing to research in flying vision and radar.

 In 1946 the Department of Ophthalmic Optics was formed.
 The courses concentrated now on what might be classed as 'clinical practice' and in the immediate post-war years there was a large number of ex-Servicemen to train through expanded full-time and evening classes.
-Significant heads of department included W. Swaine (1951-60) and John Walton (1960-66) who emphasised the subject of binocular vision.
+Significant heads of department included W. Swaine (1951-60) and John Walton (1960-64) who emphasised the subject of binocular vision.
 Postgraduate courses and research work were greatly expanded under the headship of Professor R. J. Fletcher (Acting Head 1964-66.
 Head from 1966) who, in 1966, was awarded the first chair in optometry in a British university, the first in any country outside of the USA.

 A past student remembers: Gordon Turner FCOptom, from Sutton (born 1925) had been employed as a glazer by the Holborn Optical Company in Clapham in the late 1930s.
 After war service in the Fleet Air Arm he returned to his former employer, working in a basement workshop off Holborn Viaduct.
 The proprietor Mr Basser, who had no formal optical qualification himself, encouraged Gordon in 1947 to join the evening class at the Northampton, a short walk away through Clerkenwell.